disability for anxiety

 • Adapting or managing your behaviors

 3. Your doctor categorizes your anxiety as “serious and persistent.”
 This means you have a documented history of routine medical treatments for at least two years.
-To prove you meet #3, you must see a doctor (preferably a psychologist) regularly.
+To prove you meet #3, you must see an acceptable medical source (preferably a psychologist) regularly.
 And if you take any prescriptions to help manage your anxiety, that’s even better.

 While getting disability for anxiety isn’t easy, it is possible.
-If you find the claims process confusing or stressful, talk to a lawyer.
+If you find the claims process confusing or stressful, talk to a disability lawyer.
 An attorney knows exactly what needs to go into your disability for anxiety claim.
 Getting professional legal help means you won’t make any mistakes on your claim paperwork.
-In fact, basic errors on forms gets 2 out of every 5 applicants denied automatically today!
+These mistakes can make the SSA automatically deny you SSD benefits.

 What’s more, all Social Security attorneys work on contingency.
-That means you’ll pay nothing unless that lawyer helps you win benefits.
-And if you do win, then you’ll only pay a small, one-time fee.
+That means you’ll pay $0 unless that lawyer helps you win benefits.
+And if you do win, then you’ll only pay one small fee out of your back pay.

 Get Your Free Benefits Evaluation